vogelino/charlottestuby.com/content/stubyAndFischer.md

         startY: 3
         endX: 4
         endY: 6
-  - projectTitle: Brise bise, 2023
+  - projectTitle: Brise bise, Summer 2023
     projectDescription: >-
       This project reimagines the traditional Californian blind by adding a new dimension to the space it occupies.
 While the blind divides and obstructs